Know your consumer rights and how to keep safe this Christmas.

 Door to door sales – your choice.
 While many door-to-door salespersons are legitimate, the Christmas period sees an increase in uninvited direct salespeople preying on vulnerable people.
 Remember you have the right to say no, if you feel pressured don’t agree to anything, and don’t give the salesperson your name or other personal details.
 Learn more about how to protect yourself from uninvited direct sales Door-to-door Sales.

 Give safely this Christmas: the ‘Six S’ guide to safe toys.
 A good rule of thumb is to avoid the toy if any parts can drop through the neck of a 2L milk bottle - which is about the same size as a child’s windpipe.
-For more information on what to look for when buying toys head to the Toy Safety.
+For more information on what to look for when buying toys head to the Toy Safety(external link).

 All I want for Christmas is something that works.
 When you have asked for a service and it is poorly done or has taken far too long, go back to the provider as soon as possible with information on the problem.
 Familiarise yourself with Returns and refunds this gift giving season.